Breech birth: Twin breech

 In twin pregnancies, it is very common for one or both babies to be in the breech position.
 Most often twin babies do not have the chance to turn around because they are born prematurely.
 If both babies are in the breech position and the mother has gone into labour early, a cesarean section may be the best option.
 About 30–40% of twin pregnancies result in only one baby being in the breech position.
 If this is the case, the babies can be born vaginally.
 After the first baby who is not in the breech position is delivered, the baby who is presented in the breech position may turn itself around, if this does not happen another procedure may performed called the breech extraction.
 The breech extraction is the procedure that involves the obstetrician grabbing the second twin's feet and pulling him/her into the birth canal.
 This will help with delivering the second twin vaginally.
-However, if the second twin is larger than the first, complications with delivering the second twin vaginally may arise and a cesarean section should be performed.
+However, if the second twin is larger than the first, complications with delivering the second twin vaginally may arise and a cesarean section should be offered.
 At times, the first twin (the twin closest to the birth canal) can be in the breech position with the second twin being in the cephalic position (vertical).
 When this occurs, risks of complications are higher than normal.
 In particular, a serious complication is known as Locked twins.
 This is when both babies interlock their chins during labour.
-When this happens a cesarean section should be performed immediately.
+When this happens an urgent cesarean section is recommended.